 As public companies and institutions successively incorporate Bitcoin into their balance sheets, Bitcoin's "sleeping liquidity" is waiting to be awakened.

 The roadmap systematically outlines the strategic layout from Q4 2025 to 2026, focusing on three major directions: products, ecosystem, and institutional demand.
-In Q4 of this year, GOAT will focus on improving its product matrix and accelerating ecosystem development: in addition to the already launched zero-risk yield product Safebox, it will also introduce a DOGE native cross-chain bridge and complete the BitVM2 mainnet upgrade among other key milestones.
-On the ecosystem side, the project will establish a new ecosystem development fund to expand BTCFi applications, focusing on incubating perpetual contracts and prediction market applications, and promote ecosystem participation through a series of community activities.
+In Q4 of this year, GOAT will focus on refining its product matrix and accelerating ecosystem development: in addition to the already launched zero-risk yield product Safebox, it will also introduce a DOGE native cross-chain bridge and complete the BitVM2 mainnet upgrade among other key milestones.
+On the ecosystem front, the project will establish a new ecosystem development fund to expand BTCFi applications, focusing on incubating perpetual contracts and prediction market applications, and promote ecosystem participation through a series of community activities.

 With the advancement of this series of strategies, ChainCatcher invited GOAT Network core contributor Kevin for an in-depth dialogue.
 Kevin is also a co-founder of Metis, an important infrastructure in the Ethereum ecosystem, with rich practical experience in areas such as ZK and scalability.

-Promoting ZK Rollup from Experimentation to Production-Level Stage
+Driving ZK Rollup from Experimentation to Production-Level Stage

 1. ChainCatcher: Recently, GOAT Network completed its TGE.
 Looking back at the entire phase from project initiation to TGE, did the project development meet your expectations?
 What important milestones do you think you have achieved?

-Kevin: Looking back at the more than two years from the initiation of GOAT Network to TGE, our overall progress has been slightly faster than expected.
+Kevin: Looking back at the two years from the initiation of GOAT Network to TGE, our overall progress has been slightly faster than expected.
 Especially under the parallel advancement of the underlying technology and economic model, we have maintained a steady pace and continuous delivery capability.

 In the past two and a half years, we have achieved several key milestones: